Axentro/crypto-mnemonic/README.md

 [![Build Status](https://travis-ci.org/SushiCoinHQ/crypto-mnemonic.svg?branch=master)](https://travis-ci.org/SushiCoinHQ/crypto-mnemonic)

-TODO: Write a description here

-compatible with javascript version: https://github.com/modulesio/mnemonic.js/blob/master/mnemonic.js
+Crypto-mnemonic creates random pass phrases or (hexadecimal UIDS) of specified strength which are human readable and rememberable.
+It is compatible with the javascript version: [mnemonic.js](https://github.com/modulesio/mnemonic.js/blob/master/mnemonic.js) which we use for our crypto wallet.

 ## Installation